Improving Consistency Models with Generator-Augmented Flows: Consistency Models with Generator-Augmented Flows

-The solution proposed in this work, illustrated in \cref{fig:gen_ind_traj}, consists in leveraging the consistency model itself to build a novel type of coupling.
-The idea is to leverage the properties and the accumulated knowledge from the consistency model itself, $f_\theta$, to construct pairs of points.
-To do so, the first step is to sample an intermediate point, which is done as usual with $x \sim p_\star$, $z \sim p_z$ and an IC between the two distributions, and then predicting its endpoint $\hat{x}$ via the consistency model:
+The solution proposed in this work involves harnessing the diffusion flow, computed from a consistency model, to create a novel form of coupling.
+The idea is to leverage the properties and accumulated knowledge within an ideal consistency model, $\mathring{\vf}$, to construct pairs of points.
+To achieve this, we first sample an intermediate point, which is done as usual by sampling $\rvx_\star \sim p_\star$ and $\rvz \sim p_z$ using the IC between the two distributions, and then predict the data point $\hat{\rvx}_{t_i}$ via the consistency model: